String Quartets, Op. 20 (Haydn): No. 3 in G minor

 "This quartet is among the more enigmatic pieces in the repertory", writes William Drabkin.
 "Indeed, the work is in so many respects unusual that it seems in places to defy interpretation".

 The enigma begins with the opening theme of the first movement: built of two phrases of seven measures each, it defies the galante practice of carefully balanced four- and eight-measure phrases.
 It is almost as if Haydn was wagging his tongue at his contemporaries, violating accepted shibboleths of composition.
 "Haydn's compositional freedom seems often defiantly at odds with what textbooks have to say", writes Drabkin.
 For example, Haydn inserts brief unisono passages in the major key, as a kind of exclamation mark; but, where such passages would normally be played forte, he has marked them piano for a surprisingly different effect.

 Haydn continues the odd phrase structure in the minuet, which is built of five-measure units.
 Aside from its undanceable meter, the minuet is a sombre work, emphatically minor in character.
 The trio section of the minuet offers a brief respite with a first strain in E♭ major; but the second strain returns to the minor, modulating down through several minor keys.
 The trio ends with a plagal cadence to G major, for a Baroque-like Picardy third conclusion; but then the minuet recapitulates in G minor.
 The move from G major back to G minor is so jolting that Drabkin speculates that the trio might possibly have been borrowed from another piece.

 The third movement, marked Poco Adagio, is a long cantabile aria in G major, dominated by the first violin and the cello.
 After the first violin states the theme, the cello takes over with a long rippling line of sixteenth notes.
-The movement includes a haunting viola solo, unusual in Haydn's quartets, and in quartet writing from that period in general.
+The movement includes a haunting solo for cello (bars 70-83), unusual in Haydn's quartets, and in quartet writing from that period in general.

 The finale is marked Allegro molto.
 Here, too, Haydn continues to defy accepted practice.
 Here Haydn makes dramatic use of silence; the opening four-bar theme breaks off suddenly for a half-measure pause.
 Such pauses recur throughout the movement, giving the movement "a mildly disruptive effect", according to Drabkin.
 In this movement, Haydn also makes a number of surprising harmonic progressions.
 He ends the piece in G major, surprisingly, with a descent from piano to pianissimo.